chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] fix: Populate should perform imports for leaf node types
 - [x] feat: When populating parameters, offer the quickfix only when inside the parentheses
 - [x] feat: When populating parameters, ignore any starting with an underscore
 - [N] feat: Do not show popup when populating required args only